lentil quinoa bowls with coriander and lemon

 More Vegetarian Quinoa Recipes To Try

-This Best Quinoa Salad Recipe looks so healthy and delicious
+- This Mediterranean Quinoa Salad is so healthy and delicious.

 Lemon and coriander lentils with dill and sweet onion are arranged in bowls with quinoa, feta and cucumber.